 Make a Denim Quilt From Recycled Blue Jeans

-Heather Banks, who specializes in quilts made from recycled fabric, purchased the denim quilt on this page from the granddaughter of the quilter.
+Heather Banks, who specializes in quilts made from recycled fabric, purchased the denim quilt shown here from the granddaughter of the quilter.
 It was made in Nebraska and is a good example of a quilt that makes the bulky side seams an important part of the design.

 - Use different colors of denim in the quilt to achieve a dramatic difference from patch to patch.

-- Instead of varying the denim, add other fabrics, like Candace Moore did when she made the quilt on page 1.
+- Instead of varying the denim, add other fabrics.
 Denim trim with raw-edged seams surrounds each flannel square.

 - Think about the different ways that ceramic tile is applied to floors and choose a similar arrangement for your denim quilt blocks.

 - An easy rag quilt pattern would be perfect sewn in denim, but omit the batting layer to reduce weight.
-Rag Quilt Basic Instructions will help you get started
+Follow the instructions will help you get started

 - Many denim quilts are sewn with recycled denim blue jeans, which are usually made from denim that's much heavier than fabric on a bolt.
 Mix the two types of dei[nim for a unique look.